MAST30034-AppliedDataScience/project-2-group-buy-now-pay-later-industry-project-28/data/README.md

 - Due to a difference between the internal system and a poor design choice (for some reason), the transaction tables use a surrogate key for each new `user_id`.
 - However, the Consumer table has a unique ID (some are missing on purpose) field which will require some form of mapping between `consumer_id` to `user_id`.
 - An additional mapping table has been provided to join the two datasets together.

+## SA2 Information and Geometry

+- This dataset provides the geometrical boundaries of the Statistical Area Level 2 (SA2) regions in Australia, as defined by the Australian Bureau of Statistics (ABS).
+It includes detailed shapefiles which represent the spatial boundaries of each SA2 region.
+- Use these shapefiles for mapping and spatial analysis in GIS software (e.g., QGIS, ArcGIS) or for integration into spatial databases.

+## SA2 Information and Postcode Lookup Table

+- This dataset provides a lookup table that links SA2 regions with postcodes.
+It is useful for translating postcode information into SA2 regions and vice versa.
+- Use this lookup table to match postcodes with their corresponding SA2 regions for analysis, reporting, and data enrichment purposes.

+## Census Dataset - 2021 SA2 Data

+- This dataset includes census data aggregated by SA2 regions.
+The data provides insights into various demographic and socio-economic characteristics, such as population, age distribution, employment, and education levels.

+## Regional Population Dataset (2021-22)

+- This dataset includes annual population estimates for different regions across Australia, spanning from 2001 to 2022.
+It provides insights into population changes, distributions, and trends over time.

+## Unemployment Rate Dataset

+- This dataset provides unemployment rate data for different SA2 regions in Australia.
+The data is sourced from the Australian Bureau of Statistics (ABS) and includes various unemployment metrics for the year 2021.